AequilibraE/QAequilibraE/docs/source/getting_started.rst

 Getting Started
 ===============

-In this section we describe how you can install AequilibraE's QGIS plug-in.
+In this section we describe how you can install AequilibraE's QGIS plugin.

 .. note::